 - pregnant or trying to get pregnant

 How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take this medicine with food.
-Take it at regular intervals.
-Remember that you will need to pass urine frequently after taking this medicine.
-Do not take your doses at a time of day that will cause you problems.
-Do not take at bedtime.
-Do not take your medicine more often than directed.
+Take your medicine at regular intervals.
+Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 What if I miss a dose?If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 What may interact with this medicine?Do not take this medicine with any of the following medications: